The Brownian transport map: Optimal transport

 \begin{theorem} Let $\mu$ be a probability measure on $\Omega$ given by $d\mu(\omega)=f(\omega_1)d\gamma(\omega)$ where $f:\R^d\to \R$ is $(\cc-1)$-log-concave for some $\cc\ge 0$.
 Suppose, in addition, that the optimal transport map in $\R^d$ from $\gamma_d$ to $p:=f\gamma_d$ is twice-differentiable\footnote{See \cite[Theorem 1]{cordero2019regularity} for conditions under which such regularity holds.}.
 Then, the optimal transport map in $\Omega$ from $\gamma$ to $\mu$ is a Cameron-Martin contraction with constant $\max\left\{\frac{1}{\sqrt{\cc}},1\right\}$. \end{theorem}

 Recall that in the Euclidean setting, if $p=fd\gamma_d$ with $f:\R^d\to \R$ $(\cc-1)$-log-concave for some $\cc\ge 0$, then the optimal transport map is a contraction with constant $\frac{1}{\sqrt{\cc}}$ \cite[Theorem 2.2]{kolesnikov2011mass}.
 However, the fact that the analogous result of Theorem \ref{thm:OT} gives the constant $\max\left\{\frac{1}{\sqrt{\cc}},1\right\}$ is no coincidence.
 If the constant of the Cameron-Martin contraction of the optimal transport map on the Wiener space was in fact $\frac{1}{\sqrt{\cc}}$, then, arguing as in section \ref{sec:funct}, we would conclude that the measure $\mu$ on $\Omega$ given by $d\mu(\omega)=f(\omega_1)d\gamma(\omega)$ satisfies a Poincar\'e inequality with constant $\frac{1}{\cc}$.
 But as argued in \cite[Remark 2.7]{KK}, we expect that if $\mu$ is equivalent to $\gamma$ then its Poincar\'e constant must be greater or equal to 1.
 Hence, we may expect Theorem \ref{thm:OT} to be the optimal result.\footnote{If we allow $\mu$ to be singular with respect to $\gamma$ then we can in fact get a Poincar\'e constant smaller than 1 \cite[Theorem 6.1]{feyel2000notion}.
 The prototypical example is when $\mu$ is the measure of the process $\sigma W$ where $W$ is a Brownian motion and $\sigma\neq 1$.
 Then $\mu$ is singular with respect to $\gamma$ and $\mu$ satisfies the conditions of \cite[Theorem 6.1]{feyel2000notion}.
-In this sense, the Wiener space is fundamentally different than the Euclidean space where the measure of any (non-zero) multiple of the standard Gaussian is equivalent to $\gamma_d$.}
+In this sense, the Wiener space is fundamentally different than the Euclidean space where the measure of any (non-zero) multiple of the standard Gaussian is equivalent to $\gamma_d$.} (We note that the question of the contraction properties of the optimal transport map on Wiener space was addressed in \cite[\S 6]{MR2200166}.)